-Google whistleblower makes cryptic claim about search engine, Hillary Clinton after wife's fatal crash
+Google whistleblower makes cryptic claim about search engine, 2016 election after wife's fatal crash

 “#Misti's awesome Ford Ranger was broadsided by a Freightliner semi towing 2 loads of cement.
 I had my ear to her heart for most of the last 100 minutes of her life.
 I heard her take her last breath, & heard the last beat of her heart.
 Mine is broken,” he tweeted on Jan.
 11.

-But days earlier -- in two separate tweets on Jan.
-4 -- Epstein first nodded to Google and Clinton, saying he was not suicidal despite losing the love of his life, before then writing that he did not believe either party played a role in the crash that killed her despite claims from "conspiracy theorists."
+But days earlier – in two separate tweets on Jan.
+4 – Epstein nodded to Google and Clinton, saying he was not suicidal despite losing the love of his life, before then writing that he did not believe either party played a role in the crash that killed her despite claims from "conspiracy theorists."

 “BTW, although losing Misti is devastating for me - there will never be another Misti in my life, after all – I AM STILL NOT SUICIDAL.
 Hear that, #Google?
 Hear that, #Hillary?” he wrote.